xbobekf/oxygenium/.autodoc/docs/markdown/crypto/src/main/scala/org/alephium/crypto/Keccak256.md

 The `Keccak256` object also extends the `BCHashSchema` trait, which is a generic trait for hash functions that use the Bouncy Castle library.
 This trait provides a way to define a hash schema for a specific hash function, which includes the algorithm name, the length of the hash value, and the provider for the hashing algorithm.
 The `Keccak256` object uses the `HashSchema.unsafeKeccak256` method to define the hash schema for the Keccak256 algorithm.

 Overall, this code provides a way to generate Keccak256 hash values in a secure and efficient manner, which is an important component of many cryptographic protocols.
-It can be used in the Alephium project for a variety of purposes, such as generating unique identifiers for transactions or verifying the integrity of data stored on the blockchain.
+It can be used in the Oxygenium project for a variety of purposes, such as generating unique identifiers for transactions or verifying the integrity of data stored on the blockchain.
 ## Questions:
  1. What is the purpose of the `Keccak256` class and how is it used?
    - The `Keccak256` class is used to represent a 256-bit Keccak hash value and can be converted to a `Byte32`.
 It extends the `RandomBytes` trait and takes a `ByteString` as input.